theabdel572/Jocs-Literatura-Valenciana/README.md

 A list of frequently asked questions.
 1. **I discovered a bug, where should I report it?**
 _In the Issues section of this repo._
+2. **Do I need to have Java installed?**
+_Yes, you need at least Java 17 to run the application properly._

 <!--- Example formats of questions.
 2. __Second question in bold__